 Key Takeaway

 The breakthrough came from assigning target ROAS based on real margins—ads only ran when they made financial sense.
 This seems obvious, but many advertisers use blanket ROAS targets across all products regardless of margin differences.
-Understanding unit economics at the product level transforms PPC from a cost center to a profit engine.
+Understanding unit economics at the product level transforms PPC from a cost center to a profit engine, similar to how Google PPC advertising succeeds when aligned with business fundamentals.

 Example 4: Multi-Channel SEM Strategy